erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 not just the causal relationships between predictor and response variables.

-# Part 2 - causal design
+# Part 2: Causal Design

-Todo
+Todo blah